Stewart–Haas Racing: Car No. 14 history

 Bowyer struggled during his first year with SHR, scoring seven top 10s and finishing 18th in the 2017 points standings.
 The 2018 season saw a resurgence in Bowyer's performance, with two wins at Martinsville and Michigan, nine top-fives, and 15 top-10 finishes.
 This improvement in consistency has resulted in Bowyer's return to the Playoffs since the 2015 season and the No. 14 team's first Playoff run since 2016.
 He made it to the Round of 8 until he was eliminated at Phoenix after a tire blew and he was sent to the outer wall.
 Bowyer finished the season 12th in points.

 Bowyer was winless in 2019, but stayed consistent enough to once again make the Playoffs.
 He made it to the Round of 12 and was eliminated at Kansas.
 Bowyer finished ninth in the points standings.

-On December 4, 2019, Stewart-Haas Racing announced that Johnny Klausmeier would replace Mike Bugarewicz as the crew chief of the No. 14 team in 2020.
+On December 4, 2019, Stewart–Haas Racing announced that Johnny Klausmeier would replace Mike Bugarewicz as the crew chief of the No. 14 team in 2020.
 During the 2020 season, Bowyer remained winless, but he used his consistency to make the Playoffs.
 He made it to the Round of 12 and was eliminated at the Charlotte Roval.

-On October 8, 2020, Bowyer announced he will retire from full-time driving at the end of the 2020 season and work as a NASCAR on Fox commentator starting in 2021.
+On October 8, 2020, Bowyer announced he would retire from full-time driving at the end of the 2020 season and work as a NASCAR on Fox commentator starting in 2021.